truenas/middleware/docs/userguide/index.rst

 If you click Sharing → Apple (AFP) Shares → Add Apple (AFP) Share, you will see the screen shown in Figure 10.1a.
 Some settings are only available in
 Advanced Mode.
 To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box
-“Show advanced fields by default” in System → Settings → Advanced.
+"Show advanced fields by default" in System → Settings → Advanced.

 Table 10.1a summarizes the available options when creating an AFP share.
 Refer to `Setting up Netatalk <http://netatalk.sourceforge.net/2.2/htmldocs/configuration.html>`_ for a more detailed explanation of the available options.

-Once you press the OK button when creating the AFP share, a pop-up menu will ask “Would you like to enable this service?”
+Once you press the OK button when creating the AFP share, a pop-up menu will ask "Would you like to enable this service?"
 Click Yes and Services
 → Control Services will open and indicate whether or not the AFP service successfully started.

 **Figure 10.1a: Creating an AFP Share**

 |Figure101a_png|